aiko-chan-ai/discord.js-selfbot-v13/Document/SlashCommand.md

 # Slash command demo
-- Unsupport Autocomplete feature (maybe)
+- Support Autocomplete feature (half)
 - Unused `guild.searchInteraction()` (Use only if not working properly)

 # Slash Command (no options)